Just Checking: Information Seeking, Trust and AI

 When AI Feels Human

-This vulnerability is compounded by anthropomorphism.
+This blind spot gets wider when you add anthropomorphism to the mix.
 When AI systems feel more human-like, whether through conversational tone or interface design, we trust them more (Yazan et al., 2025; Huschens et al., 2023).
 We’re also more willing to trade accuracy for personalisation and conversational flow.
-If the AI sounds friendly and seems to understand us, we tend to forgive it for being wrong.
+We are forgive inaccuracy if the interface feels friendly.

 What Happens When We Know It’s AI

-Sun et al. (2024, 2025) explored this dynamic in health information seeking, a domain where being wrong has real consequences.
-Their research revealed a mismatch: when people don’t know the source of health information, they trust AI-generated content more than human-generated content.
+Sun et al. (2024, 2025) explored this in health information seeking, where the stakes are high.
+Their research revealed that when people don’t know the source of health information, they trust AI-generated content more than human-generated content.
 But when information is explicitly labelled as coming from AI, people trust it less than human-attributed content.

 Trust at the Physiological Level